rikosintie/Kali-mac/README.md

 - Create an alias for bd in the ~/.oh-my-zsh/custom/my-aliases.zsh file `alias bd="bd -si"` .
 - Reference - [bd on github](https://github.com/vigneshwaranr/bd)

-### speedtest-cli

-Speedtest without the browser
-  * `sudo apt install speedtest-cli`

-### ipmitool

-A tool for working with ipmi software like Dell iDrac and HP ilo

-- `sudo apt-get install ipmitool`

 ### Flatpak

 Flatpak is a universal installer for Linux.
 It is similar to Snap on Ubuntu.